testriscv/CometVivado/README.md

 cd <repo_root>/tests
 make
 ```
-The `make` command will compile the tests for a RISC-V target as well for your system and will collect their expected output.
+The `make` command will compile the tests for a RISC-V target and for your system and will collect their expected output.
 This will allow the `runTests.sh` script to check the behavior of Comet against a verified CPU (your system's).

 ##### Adding a test

-To add a test to the test pool, add a folder in the `tests` folder at the root of the repository.
-This folder needs to named like the binary it will contain.
+To add a test to the test pool, add a folder in the `tests` directory at the root of the repository.
+This folder needs to be named like the binary it will contain.

 > Exemple : the `qsort` folder contains the `qsort.riscv32` binary

 The folder must contain the sources of the program and a makefile.
-The binary produced by the makefile must be named like the folder it's contained in and bear the .riscv32 extension.
+The binary produced by the makefile must be named like the folder it's contained in and bear the `.riscv32` extension.

 For the test to be valid, a file named `expectedOutput` needs to be created.
 It must contain the standard output that the test is supposed to produce.